 If you’re aware of a sensitive issue, you should proceed cautiously and consider whether it’s something you need to disclose.
-A sensitive issue may be an unnatural death that occurred at the property but may also include other issues such as violent crimes.
+A sensitive issue may be an unnatural death that occurred at the property but may also include other issues such as a violent crime.

 You must consider each situation based on its facts, but other factors may be relevant such as:

 - what happened, for example, murder or suicide

 - the location of the event — sometimes it will be reasonable to view an event that occurred on the grounds of a property differently from one that occurred in the dwelling

 - how long ago the event happened

 - the circumstances following the event, for example, whether the dwelling continued to be lived in and, if so, for how long

 - the circumstances of the event and whether it has a degree of local or wider notoriety

 - the likely reaction of potential buyers and the possible impact on the price.